cbednarski/flyweight/readme.md

 	/somejslib/1.2.0/my.js
 	/somejslib/1.2.1/my.js

-Flyweight is built for write-once behavior, so it sets long expires headers and will not modify existing versions on your CDN.
+Flyweight is built for write-once behavior, so by default it sets long expires headers and will not modify existing versions on your CDN.

 ### Dependencies